usdoj-crt/beta-ada/_pages/_topics/title-ii.md

 </thead>
 <tbody>
 <tr>
-<td>A wheelchair user tries to buy accessible seating to a state university college football game and is directed to call the box office because accessible seating is not available for purchase online.</td>
+<th scope="row">A wheelchair user tries to buy accessible seating to a state university college football game and is directed to call the box office because accessible seating is not available for purchase online.</th>
 <td>The university makes accessible seating available for purchase online.
-Learn more about requirements for <a href="https://www.ada.gov/ticketing_2010.htm">ticket sales</a>.</td>
+<p>Learn more about requirements for <a href="https://www.ada.gov/ticketing_2010.htm">ticket sales</a>.</p></td>
 </tr>
 </tbody>
 </table>

 ## New Construction and Alterations

+When state/local governments build or alter facilities, they must make them accessible to people with disabilities.
+To make them accessible, state/local governments need to follow the ADA Standards for Accessible Design.
+The information below is intended to help get you started.

 ### ADA Standards Basics